anonhostpi/DBPF.js/README.md

 let dbpf = await DBPF.create( file );
 ```

-For more advanced usage, see the [API documentation](wiki/classes/DBPF.md).
+For more advanced usage, see the [API documentation](https://anonhostpi.github.io/DBPF.js/docs/API).
-- For all exported members, see: [wiki/globals.md](wiki/globals.md).
+- For all exported members, see: [the UMD export](https://anonhostpi.github.io/DBPF.js/docs/DBPF/variables/dbpf).

 ## Building and Interactive Testing